 Earlier, during the start of the trip, I had wondered about the name of the company I had booked this trip with.
 “Offroad Vietnam”.
 We had been riding “On” the road all the time; perhaps they had a different understanding of the words “Off-Road”.
 Today I had figured it out.
-On road equals Off road in this part of the world.
+On-road equals Off-road in this part of the world.

 Before dinner, the master of the house sat with us to enjoy a customary drink of rice wine.

 Chuc suc khoe! (chook-sa-koi-ah) he kept on saying, “Cheers!” and poured another small glass.
-Some time later his wife joined us for the meal of rice and vegetables after first addressing her husband.
+Sometime later his wife joined us for the meal of rice and vegetables after first addressing her husband.
 I saw the smile on Minh’s face.
 “She warned him not to get drunk” he said.

-Daily I had fired a few loaded questions at Minh to find out more about the Vietnamese way of life, standard of living, mixes of peoples etc. When we arrived at the house we had witnessed some men coming out of the bush, dragging thick, long, green poles of bamboo freshly cut from the forest.
-I had no idea what they was going to with them.
+Daily I had fired a few loaded questions at Minh to find out more about the Vietnamese way of life, the standard of living, mixes of peoples, etc. When we arrived at the house we had witnessed some men coming out of the bush, dragging thick, long, green poles of bamboo freshly cut from the forest.
+I had no idea what they were going to with them.
 Build houses?
 Make instruments or tools?
 Whatever!
 I was too tired to ask Minh to enquire for me.
 I just dozed off, like the others.

 On entering Hanoi proper, we hit the jackpot.
 It was peak hour with curb-to-curb traffic.
 Light rain was still falling and it had gone dark.
-Minh was riding up front, mostly standing on the foot pegs to make him more visible; I was mostly riding at the rear, as I would be easily spotted with my grey coloured helmet and double headlights.
+Minh was riding up front, mostly standing on the footpegs to make him more visible; I was mostly riding at the rear, as I would be easily spotted with my grey coloured helmet and double headlights.
 Most of the time I just looked for Callum’s blue helmet, as Paul was riding close in front of me.
 The occasional bus, hindering my view of Minh, accompanied the endless stream of scooters.

 On one occasion, a bus was about to pull over to the side of the road.
-The driver did this very slowly, giving the scooter riders plenty of opportunity to get out of the way, however many people just stayed beside the bus until they were forced off the road and onto the footpath.
+The driver did this very slowly, giving the scooter riders plenty of opportunities to get out of the way, however many people just stayed beside the bus until they were forced off the road and onto the footpath.
 This happened to me in one instance; I was slowed right down and pushed towards the curb, the only way to continue was to ride on the footpath but soon I came to a point that I had to stop altogether as I was now facing a crowd of people waiting at a bus stop.
 Meanwhile, Minh and the others were possibly 400- 500 meters further up the road, and way out of sight.

 “Don’t worry, just continue,” I thought, and soon enough I caught up with them again.

-There are many more articles about motorcycling in Vietnam and you can read more by following this link
+There are more articles about motorcycling in Vietnam and you can read more by following this link